 What is involved in our health checks?

 At the start of every dog groom, your dog will receive a comprehensive health check.
-Early detection of health problems helps reduce vet bills, helps keep dogs healthy and more comfortable and has in the past helped save dogs' lives through early detection of more serious conditions.
+Early detection of health problems helps reduce vet bills, helps keep dogs healthy and more comfortable and on occasions helps save dogs' lives through early detection of more serious conditions.

-Expect comprehensive feedback from your dog's health check when you collect them, so allow for time during your collection.
+You will receive expect comprehensive feedback from your dog's health check when you collect them, so allow for time for this during your collection.

 The areas covered are as follows:

-1. Eyes - they should be bright and clear, not cloudy, red, sore or weepy.
+1. Eyes - will be assessed, they should be bright and clear, not cloudy, red, sore or weepy.

-2. Ears - need to be clear of to much hair, clean, not red or flaky, blocked or sore.
+2. Ears - inside and out will be looked out and need to be clear of to much hair, clean, not red or flaky, blocked or sore with no swellings or heat.

-3. Mouth - should be clear of tartar (varies and dependent on age) not too smelly, gums should be a nice pink colour (depending on pigment).
+3. Mouth - will be assessed as much as possible and should be clear of tartar (varies and dependent on age) not too smelly, gums should be a nice pink colour (depending on pigment).

-4. Nose - should be wet and cold, not dry, crusty, blocked or have discharge.
+4. Nose - will be visually checked and should be wet and cold, not dry, crusty, blocked or have discharge.

-5. Nails - consideration to length, maintenance, condition, looking for how a dog wears down its nails can detect gait related problems.
+5. Nails - will be given consideration to their length, maintenance and condition.
+Noticing how a dog wears down its nails can detect gait related problems.

-6. Skin and coat - feeling over the body for lumps or abnormalities, look at condition of coat, signs of parasites such as fleas, mites, ticks or other infections, hair and skin condition, matting and knots.
+6. Skin and coat - by feeling and checking over the body we can check for lumps or abnormalities, look at condition of skin and coat, signs of parasites such as fleas, mites, ticks or other infections, and matting and knots.

-7. Anus, genitailia and mammary glands - check if glands are blocked, infections, signs of disease, early detection of lumps, bumps and swellings.
-No anal gland expression.
+7. Anus, genitalia and mammary glands - We will check if glands are blocked, look for signs of infection or disease and check for lumps, bumps and swellings.

 Important Note Anal Glands:

-Dog groomers are no longer recommended to express your dog's anal glands as repeated gland expression can create soft tissue trauma to your dog.
-Recurrent gland expression can create muscle tone loss in the anus, so we no longer offer this service on veterinary recommendation.
+Dog groomers are no longer recommended to express anal glands as repeated gland expression can create soft tissue trauma.
+Recurrent gland expression can create muscle tone loss in the anus, so we no longer offer this service following veterinary recommendation.

 What a Plucking Nightmare!